SirPepe/shed/docs/modules/types.md

 # Module: types

 Utility types for TypeScript.
-Use this module by importing `@sirpepe/shed/types`.
+Use this module by importing from `@sirpepe/shed/types` or `@sirpepe/shed`.

 ## Table of contents